sidsurakanti/weather-app/README.md

 # python-weather
-a simple terminal weather script that uses the OpenWeather API
+A python script that uses the **OpenWeather** API to get the weather data for a certain city.